hickory-dns/hickory-dns/crates/recursor/README.md

 Trust-DNS Recursor is a library which implements recursive resolution for DNS.

 This library can be used to perform DNS resolution beginning with a set of root (hints) authorities.
-It does not require any
+It does not require any recursive resolve to find records in DNS.

-## Features

-- Dynamic Update with sqlite journaling backend (SIG0)
-- DNSSEC online signing (NSEC not NSEC3)
-- DNS over TLS (DoT)
-- DNS over HTTPS (DoH)
-- Forwarding stub resolver
-- ANAME resolution, for zone mapping aliass to A and AAAA records
-- Additionals section generation for aliasing record types

-## Future goals

-- Distributed dynamic DNS updates, with consensus
-- mTLS based authorization for Dynamic Updates
-- Online NSEC creation for queries
-- Full hint based resolving
-- Maybe NSEC3 and/or NSEC5 support

 ## Minimum Rust Version